floodplainio/floodplain-library/README.md

 # Welcome to Floodplain!

+Floodplain 1.3.1 is out.
+Notable features:

+- More consistent handling of date types.
+Floodplain does no longer uses the old java.util.Date class.
+It now uses: DATE / TIMESTAMP / CLOCKTIME types that map to LocalDate, LocalDateTime and LocalTime.
+- Support for FHIR based sources (i.e. Kafka Topics in FHIR / JSON format)

 Floodplain is a Kotlin based stream processing framework, check [https://www.floodplain.io/](https://www.floodplain.io/) for in-depth documentation.

 Circle CI Build Status: